ellieyu0121/ds-n-algorithms-java/Lectures/3/readme.md

-//the last example wakeup.. insert code here the second line is pointing to a list of strings, we cannot do that.
+//the last example wakeup.. insert code here the second line is pointing to a list of strings, we cannot do that. a list of strings is not a list of objects. it doesn't inherit from a list of objects.
+Even though Strings inherits from objects.